-The participants were 21,809 Swedish men and women.
+Researchers studied 21,809 Swedish men and women.
 They were born in either 1948 or 1953.
 Their intelligence quotient (IQ) was measured in school at age 13.

-It is also important to note that there are many weaknesses in the use of IQ tests to measure intelligence.
+It’s also important to note that there are many weaknesses in the use of IQ tests to measure intelligence.

 Sjolund, S, et al. IQ and alcohol-related morbidity and among Swedish men and women.
 J Epi Comm Health, 69, 858-864.

 This site gives no advice.
 Please see a doctor for drinking and alcohol-related disease questions.